Ianyourgod/Ianyourgod/README.md

-Programmer.
-I use Javascript (In the web and node), Svelte, and Rust (<-- rust my beloved).
-I know a few other languages but I don't use them as often.
+Hello!
+I'm a programmer & student.
+I use Rust (<-- rust my beloved), Javascript (In the web and node), and Svelte.
+I know a few other languages but I don't use them as often so I won't list them here.